National Showcaves Centre for Wales

 See the Stone Circles and other layouts on this site.

 - Walk behind the 40ft waterfall in the Cathedral Cave

-- See, and get up close and personal with, over 220 life-sized dinosaur models
+- Get up close and personal with over 220 life-sized dinosaur models

-- Come and meet the gentle giants down on the Shire Horse Centre farm
+- Meet the gentle giants down on the Shire Horse Centre farm

 Adults – £15.50

 Children aged 3 to 16 – £12.50

 Learn more about the Brecon Beacons, admire the stunning views, explore one of the trails for children or set off on a walk.